alabianca/xml-to-json/README.md

 ## Public API

-xml-to-json only has two public methods `xmlToJson` and `createStream` .
+xml-to-json-stream only has two public methods `xmlToJson` and `createStream` .
 Use xmlToJson if you simply want to pass in some XML and access the resulting JSON in the callback function.
 Use createStream if you need to pipe some readable XML stream into a writable destination and convert the XML to JSON along the way.